jerryjhird/dotfiles/README.md

 ## Spotify Intergration

-to setup spotify get a valid oauth token for your account and replace `your_spotify_token` on the first line of .config/sway/config with your token
+to setup spotify make sure you have a discord account that is connected to your spotify account and put your discord token inside .config/sway/config at the  top of the file where it says `your_discord_token_here`

 notes: {

-  do not include `Bearer {token}` only include the token part

-  oauth tokens expire every hour ):

   this does not replace spotify you will still need the spotify app / webplayer running

+  the reason it uses discord is to allow for token refreshing without having to use the annoying spotify developer application process

 }

 ### Controls: